zakio10/Hello-World/README.md

-# hello-world
+# Overview
-I create this repository for the tutorial.
+I create this repository for keeping a recode of my learning Keras.
+These codes run on google colaboratory.